top of page

 I understand it’s hard for progressives to abandon the themes and causes they’ve dedicated their lives to, and I’m not suggesting they do.
 Racial and gender and youth and minority empowerment work may have much room for improvement, but they don’t need to roll back.
 But for politics and democracy, I think we need to recognize that an approach that lifts all marginalized boats, rather than just some, is going to be far more effective at actually delivering sustainable change, and doesn’t risk burning down our democracies in the process.
 And that will be much better for everyone, most of all the marginalized.

 I feel some urgency in writing this post.
 Because in 2020 in the US we saw a sharp turn towards the more aggressive forms of radical progressive identity politics.
 It seemed in part to be a reaction on the left to anxiety around Trump potentially winning the election.
 If true, there may be a danger that both in the lead up to the 2024 election and in the aftermath of a potential Trump victory, US progressives will cast around for ideologies to cling to and seize onto a narrative of ideological purification, breeding again a more radical and aggressive identity politics approach.
-I think this is likely the dream scenario for Trump and Putin and the authoritarian crowd, and why I expect far right influence operations to be instigating it at scale, as they have repeatedly done in the past.
+I think this is likely the dream scenario for Trump and Putin and the authoritarian crowd, and why I expect authoritarian influence operations to be instigating it at scale, as they have repeatedly done in the past.
 Will US progressives take the bait again?
 Given America's pivotal role in anchoring democracy globally, the fate of the democratic world may hang on that question.

-10 views
+389 views

 Subscribe Form